1. Understanding What Accounting Essentially Is

 Yes, you can, especially if you already know the basics.
 However, if you need external funding—through investors or lenders—they might require a copy of audited financial statements, often prepared by a qualified accountant.

-But during the early stages of company formation, consider outsourcing commercial accounting to a professional.
-This allows you to focus on strategizing rather than recordkeeping.
+But during the early stages of company formation, consider outsourcing commercial accounting.